 Presentations from health professional events

-View the presentations from our past events by clicking the links below:
+View the recordings and presentations from our previous health professional events and training by clicking the links below:

 Supporting patients with pancreatic cancer | 11th & 18th March 2021 | Virtual